The two boats that I might have had an outside chance of getting on have said no (not surprised when I’m not there in person to charm them).

 Surely if people are that poor, they can’t afford to buy stuff and the price goes down.
 I thought that’s the way it worked?
 Not here – if anything, the grinding in-your-face poverty seems to make everything even more expensive.

 Where does all the money go?
 Why is nothing here nice?
 Why are the roads so unfeasibly bad?
 Why are there no traffic lights?
 Why does every single pavement have to have stacked up breezeblocks, piles of rubble and piles of sand (from a long-abandoned building project) blocking the way?
 Why does every single cab have to have a cracked windscreen?
 Does a pixie go round with a little hammer at night doing them in?
-It’s like an entire city was founded by Steptoe and Son.

 What the hell is going on here?
 And why have I spent $500 this week on NOTHING?!
 Not even LONDON can strip me of my hard-earned cash that quickly.

 It’s almost as if capitalism isn’t all it’s cracked up to be…

 Anyway, I’ve cracked.
 I have to get out of here.
 I have to move on, so I’ve agreed to take a terrifyingly small wooden fishing boat over to Cape Verde.
 They say the trip will take four or five days.
 I think it will take three.

 Sonic can’t even hold that many rings for you to lose.